4 Amazingly Simple Practices to Boost Positive Self-Talk

 1. When engaging in self-talk, change the words "always" or "never" to 'this time' or 'sometimes.'

-2. Direct your thoughts to consider each situation as unique and separate from other situations.
+2. Direct your thoughts to consider each situation unique and separate from others.

 3. Don't transfer one mistake to all circumstances, or you will make difficulties more extensive than they are.